Sognu by Amaury Vassilli – Rio

 What I remember perfectly, however, is how cold it was in the city but also the ice rink!
 It was similar to the cold of the Louviers ice rink!

 It was a shock and a big fright.
-Fortunately, it was more fear than harm: despite everything, she was lucky and she did well.
+Fortunately, it was more fear than harm: despite everything, she was lucky and she was fine.

-What was certain was that she could not accompany us to Dammarie-les-Lys, and that she would be absent for several weeks.
-Health comes first, but we will skate and think hard about it.
-We were determined to bring him the title back! ♥
+What was certain was that she couldn’t accompany us to Dammarie-les-Lys, and that she would be absent for several weeks.
+Health comes first, but we will skate and think about her.
+We were determined to bring her the title back! ♥

 In the rink, Anne-Sophie was my coach, but outside she was also a friend of my family.
 We spent Christmas 2010 together, she even gave me a teddy bear, named Oscar, which is still in Canada with me today.